The Department for Child Protection is the only agency in South Australia that can organise an intercountry adoption.

 - attending information sessions and expressing your interest

-- assessment and registration as prospective adoptive parents
+- education, assessment and registration as prospective adoptive parents

 - application to the overseas country